 This article outlines how to implement structured data markup for your product data.
 Before getting started, review About structured data markup for Merchant Center and verify your site meets the requirements.
-For general guidelines for structured data beyond your Merchant Center product data, visit Schema.org’s getting started guide.
+For general guidelines for structured data beyond your Merchant Center product data, visit schema.org’s Getting started guide.
+We also recommend using Search Console to troubleshoot structured data related issues, and to measure your site's search traffic and performance.
+Additional guidance can be found in the Search Product structured data article, specifically the sections on Merchant Listings.

 In order for Google’s crawler to match the structured data to your product data, one of the two following conditions must be satisfied: